eeshawn11/DSI33-Project4/README.md

 ## Conclusion

 In summary, our model was able to:
-1. Achieve target recall more than 70%: Model's recall is 72% through the Adaptive Boosting Classifier
+1. Achieve target recall more than 70%: Model's recall is 73% through the Logistic Regression Classifier
 2. This allowed us to optimize a targeted spraying approach to save **USD440,459** in spraying efforts

 ## Recommendations